nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 The headings below list the elements of the Immunization resource and describe how to populate and consume them.

 {% include important.html content="Any element not specifically listed below **MUST NOT** be populated or consumed.
-A full list of elements not used is available [here](accessrecord_structured_development_allergyintolerance.html#elements-not-in-use)." %}
+A full list of elements not used is available [here](accessrecord_structured_development_immunization.html#elements-not-in-use)." %}

-{% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [AllergyIntolerance profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-AllergyIntolerance-1)." %}
+{% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [Immunization profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Immunization-1)." %}

 ## Immunization elements ##